Thomas Grenville (Royal Navy officer): Family and early career

 Thomas Grenville was born on 4 April 1719, the seventh son of the politician Richard Grenville.
 His older brothers, George and Richard, also became distinguished politicians.
 George served as Prime Minister between 1763 and 1765.
 Thomas was brother-in-law to William Pitt, 1st Earl of Chatham.
 He was politically close to both men as all were Cobham Cubs of the Patriot Whig persuasion, a grouping led by his uncle Lord Cobham.

 Thomas Grenville entered the Royal Navy, and had risen to the rank of lieutenant by 1740, and captain by 1742.
-He was given command of the 50-gun on 6 April 1742, and while sailing off Cape St. Vincent in March 1743, he captured a Spanish ship sailing from Veracruz to Cadiz with an extremely valuable cargo, valued at £120,000 or £130,000,.
+He was given command of the 50-gun on 6 April 1742, and while sailing off Cape St. Vincent in March 1743, he captured a Spanish ship sailing from Veracruz to Cádiz with an extremely valuable cargo, valued at £120,000 or £130,000,.
 In a letter to his brother George, Grenville estimated his share as being probably between £30,000 and £40,000, but it does not seem to have actually amounted to more than half.
 He was then appointed to the 50-gun and served off the coast of Ireland.